buddino/AirMouse/bin/README.md

 StaticGestureTrainer
 --------
+The program records the dataset for the hand poses and outputs a dataset file.
+It allows to test your training set before saving.

+###Usage:
 1. Launch the StaticGestureTrainer: `./StaticGestureTrainer`
 2. Insert training set name
 3. Press 0/1/2 to choose the pose you want to record (NULL/GRAB/PINCH)